rubymonolith/nopassword/README.md

 # Codey

 Codey is a toolkit that makes it easy to implement temporary, secure login codes initiated from peoples' web browsers so they can login via email, SMS, CLI, QR Codes, or any other side-channel.
-Codey also comes with a pre-built email login flow so you can start using it right away in your Rails application.
+Codey also comes with a pre-built "Login with Email" flow so you can start using it right away in your Rails application.

 ## Installation